dariomasante/bnspatial/README.md

 The package is designed to facilitate the spatial implementation of Bayesian networks with minimal knowledge of the R programming language.
 R provides a single consistent working environment, while currently available options to make maps out of Bayesian networks do not.
 The package acts partly as function wrapper integrating the packages [*raster*](https://cran.r-project.org/package=raster) and [*gRain*](https://cran.r-project.org/package=gRain), but offers some additional features too, including powerful parallel processing options (via [*foreach*](https://cran.r-project.org/package=foreach) package) and data discretization routines.
 Bayesian networks must be constructed beforehand, either in R, with [*gRain*](https://cran.r-project.org/package=gRain) or [*bnlearn*](https://cran.r-project.org/package=bnlearn) packages, or via an external software, such as [GeNIe](http://www.bayesfusion.com/) (free for academic use) or [Hugin](http://hugin.com/productsservices), and saved in .net file format (Hugin native format); .net files can then be imported in *bnspatial*.
 Currently, .net files written with [Netica](https://www.norsys.com/) are not supported, due to reading issues which are encountered by Hugin itself.
 A workaround is to import Netica files to GeNIe and save to .net from there.
 In *bnspatial*, Bayesian networks are objects of class `grain` and therefore are queried through the functions provided by the *gRain* package.
 All basic GIS tasks are performed through the *raster* package and spatial data are objects of its native class `RasterLayer`.

 #### Acknowledgements
-Development was partly funded by the European Union FP7 (2007-2013), under project ROBIN - Role Of Biodiversity In climate change mitigation (agreement 283093).
+Development was partly funded by the European Union FP7 (2007-2013), under project ROBIN - Role Of Biodiversity In climate change mitigation.

 ## A worked example
 ### Setting the scene